IksanArifki27/portofolio-xsann/README.md

-# 🖥️ Personal Portfolio — mamskie
+# 🖥️ Personal Portfolio — iksan arifki

-This repository contains the source code and configurations for the personal portfolio website of **M. Khotibul Umam** (aka _mamskie_), an Information Systems graduate and self-taught developer.
+This repository contains the source code and configurations for the personal portfolio website of **M. iksan arifki** an Information Enginner graduate and self-taught developer.

----

-## 💡 About Me

-Hi!
-I'm Khotibul Umam (_mamskie_), an Information Systems graduate passionate about web development, IT management, and system integration.
-I love learning independently and solving problems creatively.
-This portfolio was built to showcase my work, technical skills, and personal projects.
-Check it out at [mamskie.me](https://mamskie.me/?utm_source=github-readme).

 ---